 - Brazilian Pennywort: This South American native is named for its penny-shaped leaves.
 It can grow very quickly even in low light and it has a beautiful trailing appearance.
-This is a great paludarium species that creates the aesthetic of a natural pond or lake when grown on the surface.
+This is a great paludarium species that create the aesthetic of a natural pond or lake when grown on the surface.

-Plants that grow low to the substrate provide extra shelter for your bottom dwelling fish, as well as a great place for breeding fish to lay their eggs.
+Plants that grow low to the substrate provide extra shelter for your bottom-dwelling fish, as well as a great place for breeding fish to lay their eggs.

 Many of these species are used to being shaded out by the taller plants in the tank, so they are well adapted to low lighting conditions.

 Staurogyne Repens is endemic to Brazil’s Cristalino River.
 The leaves have a unique starburst shape and grow in clusters.

 While low light intensity is just fine, this plant will need 10 to 12 hours of exposure each day.
 In lower light, it will remain close to the ground and form a trailing carpet.

 It must be planted in soil enriched with nutrients in order to grow.
 In a low-light environment, you should provide extra CO2 and liquid fertilizer.